-The months of hajj are the three.
+The months of Hajj are the three.

 These are the Arabic months of Shawwal, Dhul-Qadah and first ten days of Dhul Hijjah.
 Thus, one cannot put on Ihram before Shawwal.
 Hajj and 'Umrah are performed in three ways - ifrad, tamattu and qiran.

-There are ten etiquettes of hajj.
-These are:
+There are ten etiquettes of Hajj:

-- Requite all wrongdoings and satisfy all adversaries.
+1. Requite all wrongdoings and satisfy all adversaries.

-- Make provision for hajj from one's lawful wealth.
+2. Make provision for hajj from one's lawful wealth.

-- Be kind and forbearing with others, lest the reward be nullified.
+4. Be kind and forbearing with others, lest the reward be nullified.

-- Observe the obligations of prayers and its statutes.
+5. Observe the obligations of prayers and its statutes.

-- Be open-handed, maintain the poor and spend as much as he/she is able to.
+6. Be open-handed, maintain the poor and spend as much as he/she is able to.

-- At the station of 'Arafat, remember the Day of Judgment (Yawmil Qiamat).
+7. At the station of 'Arafat, remember the Day of Judgment (Yawmil Qiamat).

-- Should not miss visitation of the Prophet's grave in Madinah.
+8. Should not miss visitation of the Prophet's grave in Madinah.

-- One should remember his parents and other close relatives who have passed away with pious prayers and make-up for them if they could not fulfill their obligations for hajj.
+10. One should remember his parents and other close relatives who have passed away with pious prayers and make-up for them if they could not fulfill their obligations for hajj.

-The steps of hajj are the following:
+The steps of Hajj:

 Miqat - putting on 'Ihram at designated places with wudhu.

 The show of hajj begins with Miqat.
 At this point, the participant must change his/her clothes.
-Clothes show individuality, status, preference and distinction.
+Clothes show individuality, status, preference, and distinction.
 They create superficial barriers that separate man from man.
 The concept of "I" (and not "We") emerges which gives birth to discrimination.
 At Miqat you assume your original shape as a "man", just one of "children of Adam" who will die one day.
-The cloth of 'Ihram is, therefore, the anti-thesis to that "individualism", it is the kafan (or burial shroud).
+The cloth of 'Ihram is, therefore, the antithesis to that "individualism", it is the kafan (or burial shroud).
 You wear the kafan, the two pieces of cloth, just like everyone else.
 You join the mass, the multitude and become nothing or just a drop of water in the ocean that has no special identity of its own.
 An atmosphere of genuine unity prevails everywhere.
 It is a human show of Islamic unity, it is a show of universal brotherhood.
 The bodies were left in Miqat and the souls are motivated here.
 This is the beginning of your journey, your voyage to nothingness.
 There is no sex, no perfume, no shoes, no sewn clothes and head covers for men, no face mask, no cutting of hair or nails, i.e., absolutely no signs of aristocracy or distinction.
 In the state of Muhrim, you don't even look in a mirror to see your own image.
 You don't hunt any animal, you don't uproot any plant.
 So you kill the tendencies of aggression by being peaceful to nature.
-You cease to remain or behave as somebody.
+You cease to remain or behave like somebody.
 Hajj is a movement to returning to Allah, just as Allah says in the Quran: Wa ilal-lahil maseer (24:42), meaning, "Unto Allah is the journeying."
 All your selfish egos must be buried at Miqat.
 You witness your own dead body and visit your own grave.
 By sacrificing your individuality, you focus on reality, the basic purpose for which you were created - that being a slave unto Allah.
 Just as when you would be buried in two pieces of cloth, leaving behind all your wealth and worldly belongings, here in Miqat you practice a dress rehearsal for that inevitable event.

 It is preferable that you enter Makkah during the daytime.